English Language Programmes

 (A1 – C2+)

-Individual tuition is based on 10, 20 or 30 lessons per week (40 lessons per week in exceptional cases) and students will usually have two or three different tutors in order to have as varied and useful an experience as possible
+These programmes are usually based on 10, 20, or 30 lessons per week, and timings can be arranged flexibly to suit other commitments.
+Students can choose the specific areas they want to focus on, and will usually have two or three different tutors, in order to have as varied and productive an experience as possible.

 Combined courses of 20 group lessons + 5, 10 or 15 individual lessons are also available.

-If you are not sure which course is best for you – ask us for help by email, phone, or by clicking ‘Contact Us’ at the top of the page.
+If you are not sure which course is best for you – ask us for help by email, phone, or by clicking below:

 Our General English programmes cover all four aspects of language learning: